 - Visitors are required to use hand-sanitizing gel (or hand washing) upon entering the facility as well as entering and exiting a patient room.

 - Inpatient Setting – Two visitors, 16 years of age or older, are allowed in all inpatient units, including the intensive care unit (ICU).
 Hours of inpatient visitation are from 10 am to 8 pm with the exception of ICU which allows visitation from 9 am to 8 pm.

-Surgery and Outpatient Services – Two visitors may accompany a patient who is:
+Surgery and Outpatient Services – One visitor may accompany a patient who is:

 - Having outpatient surgery or a procedure.